boschresearch/blech-doc/website/content/en/docs/language-evolution/modules.md

 This activity is the *main* routine of a Blech program.
 A program can import other Blech modules for its implementation.
 A program itself cannot be imported by another Blech program - it is not a module.
-A program is always a top-level file of a Blech applicatiion
+A program is always a top-level file of a Blech application.

 ### Modules